KumaraAyyappan/book-recommender/README.md

-# 📚 GenRead – AI-Powered Book Recommendation System
+# 📚 Book Recommender – AI-Powered Book Recommendation System

-GenRead is a full-stack web application that recommends books based on user selection using content-based filtering and enhances suggestions with AI-generated explanations.
+Book Recommender is a full-stack web application that recommends books based on user selection using content-based filtering and enhances suggestions with AI-generated explanations.
 It integrates a React frontend, Node.js + Express backend, and a Python Flask microservice powered by OpenAI’s GPT to provide intelligent and personalized book recommendations.

 ---